simile-widgets/timeline/README.md

 Developing Timeline
 -------------------

-You once needed [Java](http://www.java.com/) and [Apache Ant](http://ant.apache.org) in order to work with Timeline.
-This will probably change in the future, but this release does not include any bundling or compression mechanisms, so you can ignore it - you'll just need a web server and the supporting SimileAjax library to get started.
+You need [Java](http://www.java.com/) and [Apache Ant](http://ant.apache.org) and [Node.js](http://nodejs.org/) in order to work with Timeline.
+You'll also need a web server (if you don't want to use the one bundled in this project) and a clone of the repository for the supporting SimileAjax library to get started.
 Familiarity with [RequireJS](http://requirejs.org/) is strongly suggested.

+You should symlink SimileAjax's `/src/webapp` into Timeline's `src/` as `src/ajax/` in order to build properly.
+Run `ant` in SimileAjax to generate the built, concatenated bundles for it.

+* dev/
+ * simile-ajax/
+  * src/
+   * webapp/
+ * timeline/
+  * src/
+   * ajax -> ../../simile-ajax/src/webapp/

+Run `ant` in Timeline in order to generate its built, concatenated bundles.

 Mailing List and Forum
 ----------------------

 Join the community by joining the [Google Group SIMILE Widgets](http://groups.google.com/group/simile-widgets/).

 Licensing